goss-org/goss/docs/manual.md

     body: [] # Check http response content for these patterns
     username: "" # username for basic auth
     password: "" # password for basic auth
+    proxy: "" # proxy server to proxy traffic through.
+Proxy can also be set with environment variables http_proxy.
     skip: false
 ```